Subscribe to Blog via Email

 The radiologist also mentioned “extensive lymphadenopathy” (swollen lymph nodes) and suggested my presentation was “consistent with lymphoma or adenocarcinoma” as a possibility.
 It was neither in the end (note: lymphoma can also present in the small intestine – who knew!).
 Despite the usefulness of scans, “tissue is the issue”, and I was to have a biopsy on the liver on 19th July.
 Prior to the biopsy, they had no inkling the biopsy would confirm a NET thus why no nuclear imaging specific to NET was suggested at this point.
 Clearly, it was something I eventually got done.
 The CT scan summarised that “there was almost certainly malignant disease surrounding the aorta, in the root of the mesentery and scattered throughout the liver”.
 Two out of three were correct, the retroperitoneal fibrosis surrounding the aorta was later found to be benign tissue (thankfully) but I can honestly say that issue scares me more than the NET as it’s not just about malignancy, it’s also about a serious threat to key vessels.
 That threat still lingers today.

 After the scan, I got a gazillion blood tests.
-Bearing in mind they had no idea this was a NET case, I did not get Chromogranin A or 5HIAA at this point, this was to come later.
+They even drained my hydrocele (it came back later).
+Bearing in mind they had no idea this was a NET case; I did not get Chromogranin A or 5HIAA at this point – why would they?
+But after the biopsy result, I eventually got those two tests, both elevated.

 Thanks for reading.